 3.27: School of Medicine Dress Code Guidelines for the Clinical Setting

-Any time students see patients, they should adhere to the dress code described below.
-Dress code guidelines must be followed at all encounters with patients, standardized or real.
+Students are expected to dress professionally any time they see patients and should adhere to the dress code described below.
+Dress code guidelines should be followed at all encounters with patients, standardized or real.

-Always bring your white coat.
-Your coat must be clean, pressed and worn at all times.
+- Always bring your white coat.
+Your coat must be clean, pressed, and worn at all times

 - Wear your name tag in an easily viewable location

-- Tattoos should be covered.
+- Tattoos are recommended to be covered.

-- Jewelry should be minimal and understated.
+- Jewelry should be minimal.

 - Avoid clothing with rips, tears, or frayed edges.